mcolvin/PSPAP-Reboot/00-reference-population/readMe.md

     * 5_tables.R - a function that returns publication and report table
     * 6_analysis.R - a file where analyses are completed
 * dat-contains any input files required for analysis
-* output-contains any ouput files generated during analysis
+* output-contains any output files generated during analysis